thorfriisphd-rgb/ibam-grammar-engine/README.md

 The pipeline was benchmarked using canonical coiled-coil control systems in addition to the IBAM/C12 dataset.

+### GCN4 control system

 - **Control structure**: GCN4 leucine zipper (PDB: 4DMD)

-- Used as a positive-control coiled-coil reference for validating:
+The GCN4 system was used as a canonical experimentally validated coiled-coil benchmark for evaluating:

 - heptad decoding behaviour
 - register assignment logic
 - contact enrichment behaviour
 - projection consistency

-This control provides an experimentally validated coiled-coil benchmark against which the IBAM–MyhT interaction framework can be compared.
+- interface persistence metrics
+- electrostatics-model sensitivity

+Control simulations were performed under:

+- Cutoff electrostatics
+- PME electrostatics
+- Reaction Field (RF) electrostatics

+These controls demonstrated that the Stability Quad framework responds sensitively to physically meaningful changes in electrostatics treatment.
+In particular, cutoff electrostatics preserved the canonical leucine-zipper interaction substantially more effectively than PME or RF conditions.

+The GCN4 controls are provided as methodological validation resources and are not part of the IBAM evolutionary dataset.

 ---
 ## Data Availability